vitiral/simple-quality/why.md

 book will not only allow you to write better software, but they will help your day-to-day in the same ways that good unit tests do.

-The primary teaching method that this book will employ is the "learning by doing" approach.
-This is an approach that many developers are familiar with, as it is how some of the most effective tutorials approach the subject.
-An "overview" of the subject will also eventually be published, to help more advanced users.